Nehu2021/Food_Adulteration_Health_Risk_using_ML/README.md

 # Streamlit App
 The Streamlit app provides an interactive interface to input product name, brand, category, adulterant, detection method, severity and visualize the predictions.
 The app includes:
-1. A form to input wine characteristics
+1. A form to input product name, brand, category, adulterant, detection method, severity
-2. A "Predict" button to generate predictions
+2. A "Predict" button to generate prediction
-3. A styled layout with a background image and custom colors

 # Installation
 # Prerequisites